posakya/Parsing-complex-JSON-in-Flutter/README.md

 #Thanking Pooja Bhaumik for her post in medium.com

+#Also thanking Javier Lecuona for providing us online platform to generate a PODO(Plain Old Dart Object) class from json

 ## Getting Started

 This project is a starting point for a Flutter application.